SunnyDeng/azure-content-dede/articles/service-fabric/service-fabric-reliable-actors-timers-reminders.md

         ...

         _updateTimer = RegisterTimer(
-            MoveObject,                     // callback method
+            MoveObject,                     // Callback method
-            state,                          // state to pass to callback method TimeSpan.FromMilliseconds(15),  // amount of time to delay before callback is invoked TimeSpan.FromMilliseconds(15)); // time interval between invocation of the callback method
+            state,                          // State to pass to the callback method TimeSpan.FromMilliseconds(15),  // Amount of time to delay before the callback is invoked TimeSpan.FromMilliseconds(15)); // Time interval between invocations of the callback method

         return base.OnActivateAsync();
     }